alces-software/adminware/README.md

       session with the node when ran
     - Optionally, arguments for the shell command can be provided.

-view - inspect execution history, statuses, groups, and tools.
+view - inspect groups and tools.
  - view group [GROUP]
     - Lists all the nodes in group GROUP
     - If no group is given, a list of all groups can be found in the command's